-More members were added to the commentary team, including Physiotherapist Lowana Williams, EDFL footballer Sophie Fazzolari, journalism student James Halley and future ABC Grandstand AFLW broadcaster Lauren Bordin.
+More members were added to the commentary team, including Physiotherapist Lowana Williams, EDFL footballer Sophie Fazzolari, journalism student James Halley and future ABC Sport AFLW broadcaster Lauren Bordin.

 Julia Montesano returned to the team and stepped-up to become a play-by-play caller.
-On a sad note, after seven seasons and more than 200 episodes (including a special with one of the VWFL founders), the Women's Australian Rules Football Podcast came to end, with Holden pointing to ever increasing shift work demands.
+On a sad note, after seven seasons and more than 200 episodes (including a special with one of the VWFL founders), the Women's Australian Rules Football Podcast came to an end, with Holden pointing to ever increasing shift work demands.

 COVID-19 would continue to mess with Victorian football, with multiple lockdowns effecting the regular season fixture and in the end seeing the cancellation of the 2021 VFLW Grand Final, which would have been played between Collingwood and Geelong.

 In 2022, WARF Radio expanded yet again, adding Casey Radio play-by-play caller Brent Sternberg, former VFA footballer Allan Mathews, future 10 News First Melbourne reporter Sam Mills, and sports journalism students Toby Hansen and Ethan Wright.
 Later in the season, the crew would also be joined by Williamstown VFLW captain Erin Meade.